SarcasticMatrix/SarcasticMatrix/README.md

 I had the chance to train in energy markets at Centrica Energy and DTU in Denmark, getting the best of both worlds in energy markets, quantitative modeling and ML :)

+I did a double degree in Engineering and Quantitative Finance at Télécom SudParis and Paris Dauphine University.

 ## 🛠️ Projects
 > [!NOTE]
 > Currently, I am developing `hestonpy`, a Python library for: